 Building a new Indigenous Guardian program?
 Working on expanding or strengthening an existing Indigenous Guardian program?
-TNC Canada is offering funding to visit with other communities to share, learn and be inspired by each other’s Indigenous Guardian work.
+Nature United (formerly TNC Canada) is offering funding to visit with other communities to share, learn and be inspired by each other’s Indigenous Guardian work.
 Get together in-person to exchange knowledge, experiences, ideas, successes and challenges related to Indigenous Guardian programs and to spend time together on the land.

 You might be just getting your program started and want to learn from a more established program.
 Or your program might be taking on specialized monitoring activities and you want to train with another program about using data collection and data management tools.
 Or perhaps you’ve heard about a community that is involving youth and elders in their Indigenous Guardian work and you want to learn more about how that might work in your community.
 These are just some of the reasons for organizing an Indigenous Guardian Community Visit.
 Consider where your Indigenous Guardian program is currently at and think about what you most need at this time and how a Community Visit could be useful.